LukeMS/daimonin/server/make/win32/CodeBlocks/readme.txt

 Howto compile the daimonin server using Code::Blocks 1.)
-Install the Code::Blocks with integrated MinGW.
+Install a nightly build of Code::Blocks.
 2.)
 Dbclk on Daimonin.workspace.
 3.)
 Select from Menue: compile->compile All Projects (old Code::Blocks versions).
                      or  Build->Build workspace      (new Code::Blocks versions).